Social and Environmental Entrepreneurs

 for the East Yard Communities for Environmental Justice project

-Social and Environmental Entrepreneurs is the fiscal sponsor of East Yard Communities for Environmental Justice, a core group in several California and national coalitions advocating for zero-emission freight systems to improve the health of residents living near ports and along freight routes; it also works to curb global warming.
-This renewal grant would allow the organization to continue its community organizing, policy advocacy, and coalition-building work in pursuit of emission reductions in and around the Los Angeles ports, and its work with a new Clean Freight Coalition linked to California’s global warming emission reduction program.
+Social and Environmental Entrepreneurs is the fiscal sponsor of East Yard Communities for Environmental Justice-a core group in several California and national coalitions advocating for zero-emission freight systems to improve the health of residents living near ports and along freight routes; it also works to curb global warming.
+This renewal grant would allow the organization to continue its community organizing, policy advocacy, and coalition-building work in pursuit of emission reductions in and around Los Angeles ports, as well as its work with a new Clean Freight Coalition linked to California's global warming emission reduction program.

 Search Our Grantmaking